Binding, Lashing, & Tying Techniques for Adventurers & Outdoor Professionals

 – Sunglasses or safety glasses

-– Bug spray (seasonal, the mosquitoes can be quite voracious at times)
+– Bug spray (seasonal, the mosquitoes can be quite voracious at certain times and locations)

 – Camp chair/crazy creek/sit pad